Toymaker

 Is it safe to say that when their birthdays roll around, your friends and family know what they're getting from you? :)

-Asked by Jasmine about 11 years ago
+Asked by Jasmine over 11 years ago

 Haha, pretty much!
 My mum always wants socks - and I do make her some nice lace ones.
 By this point, knitting is a skill in my toymaking repertoire, more than the other way round.
 But I do some other knitting stuff sometimes.
 But yeah, any kids or kids-at-heart definitely get toys.
 And if I forget a birthday till the last minute (guilty!!) then it's just so easy to pull an overnighter and make a small toy, and they always love it! :)